Papers

 Implications and Future Directions

 This paper implies significant advancements in AVSR systems by reducing dependency on pre-calculated input features, thereby simplifying the pipeline and improving adaptivity under varying conditions.
 The findings reinforce the potential of direct raw data feeding, which not only broadens the applicability of AVSR models in real-world scenarios but also lays the groundwork for further exploration of adaptive modality fusion based on environmental noise levels.
-Potential future research might delve into dynamic weighting schemas for modality integration and extending these methodologies to other languages or dialects.
+Potential future research might explore dynamic weighting schemas for modality integration and extending these methodologies to other languages or dialects.
 Such efforts could reshape traditional speech recognition paradigms and enhance human-computer interaction in complex auditory environments.

 In essence, this work opens new avenues for research and application in audio-visual machine learning frameworks by demonstrating the efficacy of Conformers in conjunction with end-to-end training methodologies.
 The results emphasize the value of jointly optimizing feature extraction and recognition, pointing towards refined and more inclusive AI-driven communication technologies.